 Indonesia is a huge country consisting of over 18000 islands and 2 or 3 weeks are not enough to explore all.
 In this Indonesia itinerary I take you to the capital Jakarta and from there across Java and finally by plane to Bali.
 It’s a trip packed with day tours but leaves enough time to relax at the hotel pool too.
 The trip I have done with my daughter (10 years) was 2.5 weeks but I’ll give options to reduce it to 2 weeks or extend to 3 weeks.
+This Indonesia itinerary is your guideline.
 One must see place I skipped which is the Bromo volcano which would have made the trip 3 weeks.
 I did that because eventually I’ll be visiting Semarang or Surabaya for business and I’ll do a short trip there at that time.
 Join me on this wonderful Indonesian adventure!

 Planning a wonderful Indonesia trip

 This wonderful Indonesia itinerary is quite straightforward and is easy to plan.
 I do prefer to be flexible and normally book everything separate with hotels on refundable rates in case I need to change something.
 It wasn’t the first destination of my annual trip with one of the kids; this year my daughter joined me.
 I started with 3 days in Phuket and continued to Kuala Lumpur for 2 days and finally arrived in Jakarta.
 No jetlag anymore!
 If you have to come from far you might need to add an additional day before and after the itinerary.
 Plan accordingly and if you have a stopover and a huge time difference an additional night at the stopover point might reduce the jetlag.

 There are a few things to plan ahead:

 - Hotels at the various places and the arrival flight to Jakarta and departure from Bali.